AustinKruse/Obsidian-Vault/SOC 1 Labs/Summit.md

 Connection Details

 Please click **Start Machine** to deploy the application, and navigate to [https://10-10-38-29.p.thmlabs.com](https://10-10-38-29.p.thmlabs.com/) once the URL has been populated.
+(This VM is only live while doing the module, therefore this link will not work anymore)

 ## Questions